ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * **Situations/subplots** - Which situation/subplot this belongs to.
 A situation or subplot is defined by a category of actors doing actions.
 * **Actors(s)** - Anchor the situation and actions to the actors/participants (who, where and when) involved before understanding the action.
-* **Action/Effects(s)** - Visualise the actor doing what, where (space) and when (time) with an effect (how much).
-Actors taking actions, bootstrapped from their action space
+* **Action/Effects(s)** - Visualise the actor performing actions.
+What, where (space) and when (time) with an effect (how much).
 * **Motivation(s)** - What do they hope to achieve?
 * **Context/Cause(s)** - Anchor to the actors that did the previous action that triggered the current one
 * **Reaction(s)** - Anchor to who will react to this and what they will do

 **Context** - How to make these connections well?
 The answer seems to be context.
 Aka the past situations.
 The more history you cram into your own context window, the better you make the current connections.
+Your mind is model, the past is the context.

 **Categorization** - By categorizing each node, aka what type of situation, actor, time/space, action, motivation, effect, context, reaction, we can assign labels to them which lets us connect to other nodes in the same category.